10 Nonperishable Foods You Must Stock for a Power Outage Situation –

 - How to Flush Toilets in a Power Outage

-If you just keep surplus levels of foods that people in your house already enjoy and consume as a normal part of their lives, you are able to just rotate your supplies (first in, first out) to avoid large amounts of waste.
+If you just keep surplus levels of foods that people in your house already enjoy and consume as a normal part of their lives, you are able to rotate your nonperishable foods for power outage supplies (first in, first out) to avoid large amounts of waste.

 We buy a lot of foods in bulk anyway because there are seven of us, so it’s not unusual for our family to be buying the big case of granola bars from Sam’s Club or Costco.
 Just make sure the older box gets opened first.
 When I’m on top of my game, the newest box is taken to the basement, and the older box is carried upstairs to the improvised pantry (really just a cheap plastic shelf hidden in a hallway).